Hillyon-Labs/opsctrl_cli/README.md

   <img src="assets/logo.png" alt="OpsCtrl Logo" width="250" />
 </p>

+> 💥 Diagnose broken Kubernetes pods in seconds – from your terminal.

 # Opsctrl CLI

 Opsctrl is an open-source command-line tool that helps DevOps and platform engineers diagnose Kubernetes pod issues quickly and intelligently using logs, events, and LLM-powered suggestions.

 > This CLI is part of the **Opsctrl** platform.
 While the CLI is open source, the full SaaS backend offers incident memory, audit trails, Slack integrations, and team dashboards.

+⭐ If this looks useful, [star the repo](https://github.com/Hillyon-Labs/opsctrl_cli) to follow development and support the project!

 ---